-Exposure to interest rate risk
+Exposure to Interest rate risk

-The Company's interest rate risk arises majorly from the term loans from banks carrying floating rate of interest.
-These obligations exposes the Company to cash flow interest rate risk.
-Since the Company has no variable borrowing rates in the current year, the Company is not exposed to interest rate risk.
+The Company's interest rate risk grises majorly from the term loans from banks carrying floating rate of interest.
+During the year ended March 31, 2021 & March 31, 2020 the Company does not have any variable rate borrowings hence no exposure of interest rate risk.

-35 Capital Management
+42 Capital Management

-For the purpose of the Company's capital management, capital includes issued equity share capital and all other equity reserves attributable to the equity
+For the purpose of the Company's capital management, capital includes issued equity share capital and all other equity reserves attributable to the equity holders of the Company

-Management assesses the Company's capital requirements in order to maintain an efficient overall financing structure.
+Management assesses the Company's capital requirements in order to maintain an officient overall financing structure.
 The Company manages the capital structure and makes adjustments to it in the light of changes in economic conditions and the risk characteristics of the underlying assets.